-David Okai MRCPsych MD(Res) PGDip(CBT) is a Consultant Neuropsychiatrist in the Department of Psychological Medicine, Psychiatry Oxford University NHS Foundation Trust, UK, and Clinical Lead for the department.
+Dr David Okai MRCPsych MD(Res) PGDip(CBT) is a consultant neuropsychiatrist in the Department of Psychological Medicine, Oxford University NHS Foundation Trust, and Clinical Lead for the department.
 He trained in psychiatry at the Bethlem and Maudsley Hospital, where he also undertook a diploma in Cognitive Behavioural Therapy (CBT).